Prasophyllum viretrum

-Prasophyllum viretrum is a species of orchid endemic to Victoria.
+Prasophyllum viretrum, commonly known as Orford leek orchid, is a species of orchid endemic to Victoria.
 It has a single tubular, dark green leaf and up to thirty five scented, greenish-brown to brownish flowers and is only known from a few small populations in south-western Victoria.

 Description

 Prasophyllum viretrum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single dark green, tube-shaped leaf up to 300 mm long and 2-3 mm wide.
 Between twelve and thirty five scented, greenish-brown to brownish flowers are arranged along a flowering spike 80-150 mm long, reaching to a height of 200-400 mm.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, 7-9 mm long and turned downwards.
 The lateral sepals are a similar length to the dorsal sepal, linear to lance-shaped and spread apart from each other.
 The petals are linear to lance-shaped and 6-7 mm long.
 The labellum is white, sometimes pinkish, about 7 mm long, turns upwards near its middle and has crinkled or wavy edges.
 Flowering occurs from October to December.